I am drawn to both comedy and horror, as it seems they are the spaces in which complicated human experience is best mirrored.

 Our church had coordinated a forest retreat, held in the area colloquially known as the south hills.
 In any other part of the country, these would be called mountains.
 Idahoans pride themselves on being of a sturdier stock than the rest of the country (except, perhaps, Alaskans) and the attitude toward these smaller mountains was that they were ‘no Sawtooths.’
 When I make these references, I want to stress that these are attitudes I absorbs unknowningly, that the quotes could have been said by any of the adult men in my life at that time, and that I was a compulsive eavesdropper.
 I use quotes to distinguish the phrasing, which I do recall quite clearly, even if those who uttered these statements are otherwise forgotten.

-I am at times relctant to move forward with explaining to people what happened – Continue reading
+I am at times relctant to move forward with explaining to people what happened –Continue reading “The River in the South Hills”

 I remain a subjective, at times compulsive, narrator in this story.